 These days, TBS is known as the home of Conan O’Brien, Samantha Bee, and a seemingly endless loop of Big Bang Theory reruns.
 Many others remember it as the home of Atlanta Braves baseball, “Turnerized” old movies, and even more reruns than you could shake a stick at.
 But around 2004, the network adjusted its focus to a comedic niche (“Very Funny” was the slogan it conceived back then), with its roster of original programming adjusting correspondingly.
 Among those early shows was a reality competition called He’s a Lady, which had a 6-episode run in October and November of 2004.
 (That wallpaper shown above is an actual promotional piece for the show.)

 Since I am a crossdresser and consider myself a member of the LGBT community, I have a natural fondness for both He’s a Lady and RuPaul’s Drag Race.
 I recorded He’s a Lady‘s episodes for posterity when they aired (they’re on a VHS tape located somewhere in my back closet), and I am also fond of the fact that three of that show’s contestants — including the eventual winner of the top prize — hailed from right here in Wisconsin.
-(There must’ve been something in the water.)
+(I think there’s something in the water.)
 Of course, I get a big kick out of Drag Race‘s queens, admiring their work so much that not only do I follow some of them on Twitter, but **CONFESSION ALERT** I have to avert my eyes or switch the channel when a Drag Race episode turns to elimination time.
-(Yeah, I root that much for their success and happiness.)
+Yeah, I root that much for any success those performers earn and receive.

 Which brings me back to this question: Would I dare join the cast of RuPaul’s Drag Race if given the opportunity, or at least strut my stuff on a show similar to He’s a Lady, and compete for fame and/or fortune?
 Well, let’s start with the former show first: I am a crossdresser, but I am not a drag performer.
 In fact, I’m not a performer, period.
 Outside of a stand-up lecture or two while volunteering in male mode, I have never sung a song or danced my feet off while in front of the masses.
 Matter of fact, the last time I recall being part of any song-and-dance performance was when I was part of 7th grade choir at our middle school’s spring assembly.
 And if you’re wondering… no, I can’t sing.
 Nor can I dance or lip sync.
-So, yeah, my Drag Race audition tape would be bad enough to be sent straight to File 13 once World of Wonder gained possession of it.
+So, yeah, my Drag Race audition tape would be so bad that World of Wonder would probably send it to File 13 once they received it.

 So, how about a show like He’s a Lady?
 Well, first off, a requisite of that show was that the contestants needed to have been in a current, committed relationship with a wife, girlfriend, or fiance.
 Since I’m unattached, that stipulation would have ruled me out as a contestant.
 With the changing times, though, I’m not sure if a reality show having a rule like that would fly in 2016, so I tend to think that rule was in place in 2004 as a form of chivalry; in other words, the men, though dressed as women, were still like dashing knights in armor competing with the “ribbons” (and love) of their fair maidens figuratively adorned to their sleeves.
 Even if I were attached, my relationship status would not have any bearing on my desire to compete.
 (Uh uh uh, keep reading.)